SamuelSwartzberg/flashcardifying_text_temp/ling.md

 ##### borrowing

 Borrowing is a form of language change caused by language contact.
-Borrowing involves a languoid gaining linguemes from another languoid.
+Borrowing is a languoid gaining a recipium via a donum.
+Donum and recipium (my terms) are both linguemes.
-The donor language is the languoid where the borrowed lingueme originates.
+The donor language is the languoid whence the donum.
-The recipient language is the languoid which gains the linguemes.
+The recipient language is the languoid wither the recipium.
 A borrowing is a lingueme aquired due to borrowing.
 A native word is a lexical unit that is not a borrowing.
-Borrowing is split by which kind of lingueme is produced, and what kind of lingueme was taken.
+Borrowing is split by what the donum and the recipium are.
 Sometimes various borrowing-related terminology is used differently.

-###### results in...
+###### recipium

 ####### sememes

-A semantic loan is a type of borrowing of a sememe.
+A semantic loan is a type of borrowing where the recipium is a sememe.
 In a semantic loan, a lexical item exists in two languages, but is lacking a sememe in the recipient language, which are then transferred. realize (make happen, become aware of) / realisieren (make happen) → realize (make happen, become aware of) / realisieren (make happen, become aware of)

-####### lexical items
+####### lexical units

-Most borrowings are borrowings of lexical unit.
+Most borrowings are borrowings where the recipium is a lexical unit.
-When a borrowing results in a lexical unit, the donor language may supply the lexical unit, the morphological pattern/tree structure, a morpheme, or a sememe.
+When a recipium is a lexical unit, the donum may be a lexical unit, the morphological pattern/tree structure, a morpheme, or a sememe.
-Foreign words and loanwords are borrowings which result in a lexical unit where the donor language supplied a lexical unit.
+Foreign words and loanwords are borrowings where the recipium is a lexical unit and the donum is the same lexical unit.
 The difference between foreign words and loanwords is that foreign words are still recognizably foreign, while loanwords have been completely integrated into the recipient language.
-A loan formation is a borrowing which results in a lexical unit where the donor language supplies the morphological pattern/tree structure of a lexical unit and fills it with native morphemes.
+A loan formation is a borrowing where the recipium is a lexical unit and the donum is a morphological pattern/tree structure of a lexical unit, which is filled with native morphemes.
 Loan translations and loan renditions are the two types of loan formations.
 The difference between loan translations and loan renditions is that loan translations translate all segments exactly, while loan renditions only translates the segments roughly.
 While weekend → ⟮Wochenende⟯ is a ⟮loan translation⟯, skyscraper → ⟮Wolkenkratzer⟯ is a ⟮loan rendition/rendering⟯ Calque is a synonym for loan translation.
-A loanblend is a borrowing which results in a lexical unit where the donor language supplies a morpheme.
+A loanblend is a borrowing where the recipium is a lexical unit and the donum is a morpheme, which is combined with (a) native morpheme(s)
-A loan creation is a borrowing which results in a lexical unit where the donor language supplies a sememe.
+A loan creation is a borrowing where the recipium is a lexical unit and the donum is a sememe.

 ###### properties